lightbug-io/docs/devices/api/messages/39-device-rtk.md

 import GenerateConsts from '../../../components/GenerateConsts.vue'
 </script>

-# 37: Last Position
+# 39: RTK

 <SplitColumnView>
 <template #left>

-Used to interact with the devices last position.
+Used to interact with the device RTK service.

 ### Payload